-If you are trying to find out if a cat is a Ragdoll cat, then there are a few steps that could lead you towards the right answer.
-If you think that your cat might be a Raggie, then checking for some specific traits of the breed might help you towards your answer.
+If you are trying to find out if a cat is a Ragdoll cat, then there are a few steps that could lead you toward the correct answer.
+If you think your cat might be a Raggie, then checking for some specific breed traits might help you find your answer.

 - If the cat has official papers from an authorized cat association like CFA or TICA – Ragdoll breeder stating that the cat is a purebred pedigreed Ragdoll.

 - If the cat takes a DNA test – this can confirm or deny that the cat is a Ragdoll or Ragdoll mix.
 If your cat does not have papers from a breeder, then the only way to confirm that it is a Ragdoll is by performing a DNA test.
 Update: I learned from this post on our Facebook Group that the UC Davis Cat Ancestry test is better and that another is the Wisdom Panel Complete Cat DNA Test.

-Aside from these two official methods, you can find out if your cat is a Ragdoll or maybe part Ragdoll by analyzing the cat.
-Here's what you should do:
+Aside from official papers or a DNA test, you can find out if your cat is a Ragdoll or maybe part Ragdoll by analyzing the cat.
+Here’s what you should do:

 Analyze the Cat’s Physical Traits:

-If your cat looks like a Ragdoll, then it must be a Ragdoll.
+If your cat looks like a Ragdoll, it must be a Ragdoll.
 But what does a Ragdoll cat look like?
 Here are a few key areas that you should check:

 Check the Eyes

 Almost all Ragdoll cats have blue eyes.
 It is one of the best-known traits of the breed.
 While there are Ragdoll cats with non-blue eyes, these are not accepted by Ragdoll associations.
-If your kitty has beautiful blue eyes, then you should keep looking because you are certainly on the right track.
+If your kitty has beautiful blue eyes, you should keep looking because you are on the right track.

 Check the Cat’s Size and Weight